4 min read

-Depending on the nature of your relationship with your boss, there may be some nerves providing leadership “up” as we traditionally think of feedback as a one-way street, from leader to employee.
-Regardless of your relationship though, you can respect their position by articulating your feedback in an authentic, honest manner, while still being tactful, sensitive, and appropriate.
+Depending on the nature of your relationship with your boss, there may be some nerves "managing up" as we traditionally think of feedback as a one-way street, from leader to employee.
+Regardless of your relationship, though, you can respect their position by articulating your feedback in an authentic, honest manner, while still being tactful, sensitive, and appropriate.

-While not all leaders will want to hear your solution or alternative or accept your support, you should be prepared when giving constructive feedback to offer it if it is asked for.
-Regardless if your boss wants your suggestions or not, give them some time after your meeting to process your thoughts and ideas, and the check in after a week or so, possibly during your one-on-one meeting.
+While not all leaders will want to hear your solutions, alternatives, or even accept your support, you should be prepared when giving constructive feedback to offer it if it is asked for.
+After, give your boss some time to process your thoughts and ideas, and the check in after a week or so, possibly during your one-on-one meeting.

 Choose Your Moments

-Conclusion: Don’t Be Afraid to Give Your Boss Constructive Feedback
+Conclusion: Don’t Be Afraid to Provide Feedback To Your Boss

 Of course, some company cultures are more feedback-rich than others.
 Just as some bosses are more receptive to feedback from their employees than others.
 Therefore, if you feel uncomfortable providing your boss with constructive feedback but feel it is necessary for the health and success of not only yourself but the team and even the organization, tap into your human resources team for support.

 The Do’s and Don’ts of Taking Over a Bigger Team

 Taking over a bigger team is a significant transition for any leader.
 Inevitably, such a transition...

 The Real Reason Direct Reports DON’T Have a Can-Do Attitude

 There are some people who unintentionally and naturally exude a can-do attitude.
 They don’t shrink...